 Your Part D late enrollment penalty is due in our office by the 1st of the month.
-If you are required to pay a Part D late enrollment penalty, that penalty is due in our office by the 7th business day of the month.
-If we have not received your payment by the 7th business day of the month, we will send you a notice.
+If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact Member Services to see if we can direct you to programs that will help with your costs.
+If you are having trouble paying your Part D late enrollment penalty on time, please contact Member Services to see if we can direct you to programs that will help with your costs.